syntevo/docs/src/SmartGit/HowTos/Internationalization-for-developers-authors-.md

     2.  by **variable count (%) in key and variable ($) in value** if the key does not contain the dynamic text (i.e. if there are no quotes)

-		#### Tip
+> [!TIP]
 > Usually, it's a good idea to trigger the display of the text with dynamic content in a way that the dynamic content changes (e.g. by applying a certain operation to two different branches or commits).
 > This way, SmartGit will log both text pieces (which only differ in the dynamic part) to `unknown` and it will become easy to join these separate lines into one line by substituting with variables.

 6.  exit SmartGit